Mpumalanga: Precolonial era

-Colonial Era
+Colonial era

 In 1845, as part of the Great Trek, the first Dutch-speaking colonial settlers arrived in what they called the eastern Transvaal.
 The rest of the 19th century in the region was characterised by colonial encroachment and conflict over land and political control.
 In 1852, the Boers established the South African Republic.
 The well established Pedi, Swazi and Zulu kingdoms put up significant resistance against the settlers.
 The Pedi fought wars with the Boers in 1876 (see Sekhukhune Wars) and the Zulu fought with British settlers in 1879 (see Anglo-Zulu War).
 These interconnected conflicts played a role in shifting the balance of power in southern Africa to colonial control.
-After 1860, missionaries, especiailly German missionaries like Alexander Merensky set up mission stations in the region, spreading Christianity and European values.
+After 1860, missionaries, especially German missionaries, like Alexander Merensky, set up mission stations in the region, spreading Christianity and European values.

 Just as the region had been a center for trade in the precolonial era, in the colonial era, the Eastern Transvaal region became an important thoroughfare for trade between Johannesburg and Delagoa Bay (now Maputo).
 Gold mining around areas like Pilgrims Rest and Barberton and farming were the main forms of economic activity.
 On farms in the Transvaal, under a system known as Inboekstelsel, Boers carried out raids to capture children and forced them into indentured labour.
 During the South African War, the region was the site of notable battles.